Tanjava/LauraCatharina/README.md

 I also want to thank the Code Institute Slack community for their support, and my mentor Martina for her time and guidance, I really appreciate it!

-Some usefull sites that really helped me throughout my project:
+Some usefull sites that really helped me throughout this project:
 - https://stackoverflow.com
 - https://www.w3schools.com/